Where Does Lottery Money Come From?

 With multiple hundreds of millions awarded to lucky players week by week, it’s safe to say that the National Lottery fund is not short of cash – but where exactly does lottery money come from?

 The National Lottery has been owned by the Camelot Group since 1994.
-Turning over £5.5 billion each year, the Camelot Group has rewarded the National Lottery Franchise every five years, a decision which is taken by the Gambling Commission.
+Turning over £5.5 billion each year, the Camelot Group has awarded the National Lottery Franchise every five years, a decision which is taken by the Gambling Commission.
+Their current licence expires in 2024; the winner of the bidding process for the next licence will be announced next February.

-The Camelot Group is certainly not short of money – originally formed as an association to bid for the National Lottery, its major partners include such big names as Cadbury Schweppes.
-In 2010, Canada’s Ontario Teachers’ Pension Plan bought the Camelot group for a whopping £389 million.
+The Camelot Group is certainly not short of money – originally formed as an association to bid for the National Lottery, its major partners include such big names as Cadbury and it regularly seals sponsorship deals with major TV channels.

-Then, 12% is taken by the UK government to cover the ‘lottery duty’ tax, while operators the Camelot Group receive just 5% of all ticket prices.
+Then, 12% is taken by the UK government to cover the ‘lottery duty’ tax, while the Camelot Group receives just 5% of all ticket prices.
 Of these funds, just 1% is classed as profit, while the rest covers operating costs.

 Finally, ticket retailers take 4% of ticket prices as commission, so there really is a lot to be considered when we think about where lottery money comes from!